temporalio/documentation/docs/typescript/hello-world.md

 [API reference](https://typescript.temporal.io/api/namespaces/worker)

-The Worker connects to Temporal Server and runs Workflows and Activities.
+The Worker hosts Workflows and Activities, connects to Temporal Server, and continually polls a Task Queue for Commands coming from Clients (see below).
 See the list of [WorkerOptions](https://typescript.temporal.io/api/interfaces/worker.workeroptions) for customizing Worker creation.

 `src/worker.ts`